flotiq/flotiq-docs/docs/API/content-type/creating-co.md

 All objects must meet the same conditions as when adding a single object.
 The only difference is an array of objects in the request body instead of one object.

+!!! note
+    In the next examples we assume that we have an object with id `existing-id-1` in our system.

 Updating one blog post and adding one new:

 !!!
 Example

     ```
-    curl 'https://api.flotiq.com/api/v1/content/blogposts/batch?updateExisting=true' -H 'accept: application/json' -H 'X-AUTH-TOKEN: YOUR_API_TOKEN' -H 'Content-Type: application/json' --data-binary '[{"id":"123123123","title":"New object","postContent":"This will be the new <b>content</b>"},{"title":"New object 2","postContent":"This will be the brand new <b>content</b>"}]'
+    curl 'https://api.flotiq.com/api/v1/content/blogposts/batch?updateExisting=true' -H 'accept: application/json' -H 'X-AUTH-TOKEN: YOUR_API_TOKEN' -H 'Content-Type: application/json' --data-binary '[{"id":"existing-id-1","title":"Updated object","postContent":"This will be the updated <b>content</b>"},{"id":"new-object-1","title":"New object 2","postContent":"This will be the brand new <b>content</b>"}]'
     ```

     response (code: 200):